pado31/linux_setup/README.md

 - **qrcp** file exchanger between terminal and smartphone through a QR code;
 - **tlp** power management;
 - **grim** for screenshots.

+### P.S.
+If unfortunately you use Windows, fortunately it has disappeared from void-grub, but you are really convinced that you want to use it, perform the following steps:

+- Set GRUB_DISABLE_OS_PROBER=false in /etc/default/grub;
+- ``` $ sudo update-grub ```